Commonwealth Scholarship Commission

 The Commonwealth Scholarship and Fellowship Plan is an international programme under which member governments offer scholarships and fellowships to citizens of other Commonwealth countries.
 The Plan was established at the first Commonwealth education conference in 1959 and is reviewed by education ministers at their triennial meetings – the only scholarship scheme in the world to receive such high-level recognition.

 The CSC supports around 750 awards annually.
-Awards are funded by the Department for International Development (for developing Commonwealth countries), and the Foreign and Commonwealth Office, the Department for Business, Innovation and Skills and the Scottish Government (for developed Commonwealth countries), in conjunction with UK universities.
+Awards are funded by the Department for International Development (for developing Commonwealth countries), and the Department for Education (for developed Commonwealth countries), in conjunction with UK universities.
 The CSC also nominates UK citizens for scholarships to study in other Commonwealth countries under the CSFP.

-The CSC makes available several types of award:
+The CSC makes available several types of award, and the following are available in conjunction with the Cambridge Trust:

-- Scholarships for Masters or PhD study for applicants from developing countries of the Commonwealth, including the Commonwealth Scholarship
+- Commonwealth Split-site PhD Scholarships (for applicants from developing countries of the Commonwealth)

 Note for students